A. Victoria Mixon, Editor Services Home About Contact Magazine

 A cute goatee boy climbed on stage.
 “Any brave souls?”

-Summer watched me scan the audience, guitar case trembling on my knee.
+Summer watched me scan the audience, my guitar trembling.
 “Why did you schlep that thing down here?”

-No Responses to “Free HOOK Edit: My guitar case bounced—”
+6 thoughts on “Free HOOK Edit: My guitar case bounced—

 I’ve always kind of liked those quotations you sometimes see at the beginning of every chapter.
 If this writer had chosen to use the lyrics that way (separate from the writing itself), would you have edited them out?
 How much can you quote without infringing on copyright?